-ELISA techniques have been in use for some time to now to detect antibodies against various mycobacterial antigens in serum of patients suspected to have TB.
+ELISA techniques can be used to detect antibodies against various mycobacterial antigens in serum of patients suspected of having TB.
 The commonly done tests detect antibodies (IgG, IgM,) against cytoplasmic antigen 60 (A60) of mycobacteria.

-ELISA is not recommended at present for sue in the routine work up of a patient suspected to have TB.
+ELISA is not recommended at present for use in the routine workup of a patient suspected of having TB.

 Treatment of Pulmonary Tuberculosis

 Short Course Chemotherapy For Tuberculosis